cloudflare/cloudflare-docs/content/cloudflare-one/_partials/gateway/_recommended-dns-policies.md

 ## Hide explicit search results

 SafeSearch is a feature of search engines that helps you filter explicit or offensive content.
-You can enable SafeSearch on search engines like Google, Bing, Yandex, YouTube and DuckDuckGo:
+You can enable SafeSearch on search engines like Google, Bing, Yandex, YouTube, and DuckDuckGo:

 | Selector           | Operator | Value            | Action      |
 | ------------------ | -------- | ---------------- | ----------- |